Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 Debunking Carpet Cleaning Myths With Verified Pro Tips

-Over a decade in the carpet cleaning business, you get to hear one or two funny beliefs about carpet cleaning.
+Over a decade in the business, you get to hear one or two funny beliefs about myths.

 It makes you wonder who starts these rumors and what was going through their minds at the time.

-It is always a rewarding experience to unravel the truth about carpet cleaning for our clients and debunk these myths.
+It is always a rewarding experience to unravel the truth about for our clients and debunk these myths.

-Now, we’ve compiled the most common myths we’ve heard over the years into this article.
-And we’ll show you what to do instead of believing these bogus stories about carpets and rugs.
+Now, we’ve compiled the most common carpet cleaning myths we’ve heard over the years into this article.
+And we’ll show you what to do instead of believing these bogus stories about carpets and rugs

 1. Wait a few years before cleaning a new carpet

-The dust that settles on the carpet, stains from liquids that spill into the fabrics and other contaminants makes it unhealthy – a perfect breeding ground for germs and allergens.
-This causes the air in your home to be contaminated by these pollutants which constitutes a health hazard for you and your family.
+Among the many carpet cleaning myths, the idea that delaying cleaning helps extend the carpet’s life is one of the most misleading.
+The dust that settles on the carpet, stains from liquids that spill into the fabrics, and other contaminants make it unhealthy—a perfect breeding ground for germs and allergens.
+This causes the air in your home to be contaminated by these pollutants, which constitutes a health hazard for you and your family.

 Carpet cleaning and washing don’t cause the fabrics and patterns to fade, with the right cleaning materials your carpets will survive its entire lifespan and look as good as the day you bought it.